translate/translate/docs/guides/creating_a_terminology_list_from_your_existing_translations.rst

   pofilter -t compendiumconflicts zulu-gnome-glossary-fuzzy.po zulu-gnome-glossary-conflicts.po

-These compedium conflicts are what we are interested in so we use pofilter to filter them from the other fuzzies.
+These compendium conflicts are what we are interested in so we use pofilter to filter them from the other fuzzies.

 ::